What is SNMP?

 SNMP, despite having actual agents installed on the managed devices, is considered an agentless monitoring protocol in practice as the agents are usually already set-up for monitoring.
 This removes the need of installing and configuring the agent, as in a true agentless solution.

 Agent-based monitoring relies on agents being present on the devices to be monitored.
 These small services take care of collecting the metrics over time and report back to the manager.
-These agents take part of the load off from the managers, which may speed up the monitoring in certain cases.
+These agents take part of the load off the managers, which may speed up monitoring in certain cases.

 Unlike an agentless solution, agents need to be installed or come pre-installed on each device to be monitored, and possibly configured as well before being of any use.